apache/yunikorn-site/docs/user_guide/queue_config.md

 - bob
 ```
 In this case both the users `sue` and `bob` are allowed to run 10 applications.

+### Properties

+Additional queue configuration can be added via the `properties` section,
+specified as simple key/value pairs.
+The following parameters are currently
+supported:

+#### `application.sort.policy`

+Supported values: `fifo`, `fair`, `stateaware`

+Default value: `fifo`

+Sets the policy to be used when sorting applications within a queue.
+This
+setting has no effect on a _parent_ queue.

+See the documentation on [application sorting](sorting_policies.md#application-sorting)
+for more information.

+#### `application.sort.priority`

+Supported values: `enabled`, `disabled`

+Default value: `enabled`

+When this property is `enabled`, priority will be considered when sorting
+queues and applications.
+Setting this value to `disabled` will ignore
+priorities when sorting.
+This setting can be specified on a _parent_ queue and
+will be inherited by _child_ queues.

+**NOTE:** YuniKorn releases prior to 1.2.0 did not support priorities when
+sorting.
+To keep the legacy behavior, set `application.sort.priority` to
+`disabled`.

+#### `priority.policy`

+Supported values: `default`, `fence`

+Default value: `default`

+Sets the inter-queue priority policy to use when scheduling requests.

+**NOTE**: This value is not inherited by child queues.

+By default, priority applies across queues globally.
+In other words,
+higher-priority requests will be satisfied prior to lower-priority requests
+regardless of which queue they exist within.

+When the `fence` policy is in use on a queue, the priorities of _child_ queues
+(in the case of a _parent_ queue) or applications (in the case of a _leaf_
+queue) will not be exposed outside the fence boundary.

+See the documentation on [priority support](priorities.md) for more information.

+#### `priority.offset`

+Supported values: any positive or negative 32-bit integer

+Default value: `0`

+Adjusts the priority of the queue relative to it's siblings.
+This can be useful
+to create high or low-priority queues without needing to set every task's
+priority manually.

+**NOTE**: This value is not inherited by child queues.

+When using the `default` priority policy, the queue's priority is adjusted up
+or down by this amount.

+When using the `fence` policy, the queue's priority is always set to the offset
+value (in other words, the priorities of tasks in the queue are ignored).

+See the documentation on [priority support](priorities.md) for more information.

 ### Resources
 The resources entry for the queue can set the _guaranteed_ and or _maximum_ resources for a queue.